Code-Institute-Submissions/soundkissstudio/README.md

 As a primarily English speaking musician or creative requiring audio services in Taiwan, when searching online for local options I want to find a service that appears to be both professional and inviting, offers interest grabbing services and actual samples of creative products that appeal to me.

+If i was creating this website for real, I would ensure there was a Chinese version of the site to appeal to the local Taiwanese market, however after discussing this with my tutor he suggested it would be beyond the scope of this first project.

 ## First Time Visitor

 As a First Time Visitor: